 1. Set clear targets, goals, and objectives before you take any step further

-Knowing exactly what you want to achieve helps you track when you’re either doing so missing the mark.
+Knowing exactly what you want to achieve helps you track when you’re either doing or missing the mark.
 Clear objectives help you align your choices and action to your desired endpoint.

 2. Managing your video production like a project increases your chances of success

-This includes creating a checklist of tasks for each production phase, keeping track of equipment movements, actor details, and other need-to-knows in a shared database.
+This includes creating a checklist of tasks for each production phase, keeping track of equipment movements, actor details, and other need-to-knows in a shared database using project tracking software.

 3. Curate generously, and edit likewise

 There’s nothing like a perfect shot.
 To create great video content, you need to collect lots of takes and then filter down to what best looks like your target video.